Laser-assisted spin-polarized transport in graphene tunnel junctions: Numerical analysis

 \section{Numerical analysis}

 Based on the above analytical expressions, we present the numerical calculations for the spin polarized transport through the system.
 Firstly, we assume the linewidth function $\Gamma_\lambda^\tau(\varepsilon)$ to be independent of the energy within the wide band approximation, and the two electrodes are made of the same material.
 Introducing the degree of the spin polarizations of the left and the right electrodes $p_L=p_R=p$, we can write $\Gamma_L^{\uparrow\downarrow}=\Gamma_R^{\uparrow\downarrow}=\Gamma_0(1\pm p)$ where $\Gamma_0$ describes the coupling between the graphene and the electrodes in the absence of an internal magnetization.
 We set the temperature to zero and $t_g\approx 2.8$ eV in our calculation.
-In addition, we choose the frequency $\hbar\omega_0\leq 0.06t_g$, and the voltage $eV< 1.4t_g$ so that the Dirac approximation remains valid for such energies \cite{castrocond}.
+In addition, we choose the frequency $\hbar\omega_0\leq 0.06t_g$, and the voltage $eV< 1.4t_g$ so that the Dirac-type behaviour is maintained in this energy regime \cite{castrocond}.